For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. Do mock exams at home

 One of the best ways to overcome exam stress is practice – and plenty of it.
-That's because one of the most common reasons for feeling stressed ahead of exams is not being sure what to expect on the day, such as what questions you're likely to be asked, and how best to approach answering them.
+That's because one of the most common reasons for feeling stressed ahead of exams is not being sure what to expect on the day.

+Mock exams can help you prepare for what questions you're likely to be asked, and how best to approach answering them.
 Try to find examples of past exam questions to get an idea of what topics have previously come up.

 Or, if there aren't any past exam questions available, consider what essay/assignment titles have been set by lecturers throughout the year.
 Have a think about other questions that are similar to these.